 This origin story gained traction in the late 19th century, but other carnivores contend a Cambridge, Mass. hotel and restaurant proprietor named Zachariah B. Porter lent his name to the cut.
 Still others claim that the steak takes its name from the Porter House, a popular 19th-century hotel in Flowery Branch, Ga.

 The term filet mignon is French for "dainty fillet."
 Somehow this makes eating one seem a bit less manly, although no less delicious.

 4. Canadian bacon

 When you chomp into a slice of pizza with Canadian bacon on it, are you sending a little bit of culinary support to our neighbors to the north?
 Not quite.
 Canadian bacon is simply a leaner, brined type of bacon that comes from a loin cut further back on the pig.
-Americans started calling this type of bacon - which is generally known as "back bacon" throughout the rest of the world "“ "Canadian bacon" because we were under the impression that Canadians particularly loved their back bacon.
+Americans started calling this type of pork "Canadian bacon" because we were under the impression that Canadians particularly loved their back bacon.

 5. Swiss steak

-At least Canadian bacon has some theoretical tie back to the Great White North; Swiss steak, the bane of school cafeterias everywhere, has nothing to do with Switzerland.
+At least Canadian bacon has some theoretical tie back to the Great White North.
+Swiss steak, the bane of school cafeterias everywhere, has nothing to do with Switzerland.
 Instead, the term "Swiss steak" refers to the meat having gone through a process called "swissing" before being cooked.
-Swissing, which also has applications for textiles, refers to a process of hammering, pounding, or rolling a material to soften it up.
-In the cast of Swiss steak, butchers take tough cuts of beef and pound them or roll them to make them tender and more palatable.
+Swissing, which is also used in textile production, refers to a process of hammering, pounding, or rolling a material to soften it up.
+In the cast of Swiss steak, butchers take tough cuts of beef and pound them or roll them to make them tender.